-Parental Controls, also known as Restrictions, let you manage which features, apps, and content your kids can and can't access on the iPhone, iPod touch, or iPad.
-That includes preventing any changes being made to email, contacts, and calendar accounts, to cellular data usage or background app refresh, and to volume limits.
-Whether you're worries your young child might accidentally delete your accounts, or your pre-teen might try to add a new account you know nothing about, might rack up huge data bills or blow out their ears, you can quickly and easily lock it all down — or out! — in Settings.
+Parental Controls, also known as Restrictions, let you manage which features, apps, and content your kids can and can't access on your iPhone or iPad.
+This includes preventing any changes being made to your email, contacts, and calendar accounts, and to volume limits.
+Whether you're worried your young child will accidentally delete your accounts or your pre-teen might try to add a new account, you can quickly and easily lock it all in Settings.

-How to block the ability to make changes to accounts, cellular data usage, background app refresh, and volume limits on iPhone and iPad
+How to block the ability to make changes to accounts and volume limits on iPhone and iPad

-- Tap on each of the following categories to change their settings:
+- Tap on the category to change their settings:

 - Volume Limit